 In 2018, the American College of Rheumatology (ACR) released a report that rated various states according to similar factors.
 One of their primary grading factors was the availability of rheumatologists in the state.
 According to their report, Maryland is the top state in the country because their number of rheumatologists is above average, and a large portion of the residents have health insurance.

 What Are Some of the Worst Places to Live With Arthritis?

 But we’re not here just to tell you how great Maryland is.
 Instead, we want to let you know which states you should probably avoid.
 The following two states are the worst either because they have poor healthcare options or their weather conditions are just not suited to aching joints.

-We like to think of the South as all sunshine and smiles, but that’s not the case when it comes to Georgia.
+We like to think of the South as all sunshine and smiles, but that’s not the case regarding Georgia.
 To its residents, this state is known for its sudden and unpredictable shifts in weather.
 And with those shifts in weather come shifts in barometric pressure.
 Wednesday morning may be a great time for a walk, but Wednesday afternoon could be filled with rain, wind, and flooding.

 The only thing more unpredictable than the weather in Georgia is the healthcare.
-There is an unfavorable ratio of patients to rheumatologists and many arthritis sufferers are unable to get the health insurance they need.
+There is an unfavorable ratio of patients to rheumatologists, and many arthritis sufferers cannot get the health insurance they need.
 We suggest avoiding this state entirely if you want to avoid frequent joint pain and sub-par healthcare.

 Sorry Georgia!
 But you will always be on our minds!

 This is generally considered one of the worst states to live if you suffer from any type of joint pain.
 The humid, near-tropical conditions during the summer feel nice on the surface but painful on the joints.
 It’s not accompanied by the frequent shifts in barometric pressure typically responsible for joint pain, but nearly 50 percent of residents claim the humidity increases their pain regularly.